 Aside from improving the access to visual arts for the academic and local communities, she is also active in volunteering to local and regional art institutions.
 She serves in the Exhibition Review and the 4x4 Annual Fundraising Committees at the Johnson City Area Arts Council as well as Member of the Artistic Direction and Exhibit Review Committees at the William King Museum in Abingdon, VA.
 She also juried the Dogwood Festival Regional Fine Art Exhibition (2009) in Knoxville, TN; The Kingsport Arts Guild Annual Exhibition (2012) and served as one of three jurors for the Hunting Art Prize 2013 in Houston, Texas.

 Some of the exhibitions she has organized while in the Philippines include: 'Ten Years of Artwalking Festival' celebrating the tenth year anniversary of The Artwalk, 'Balintawak, A Continuing Revolution: The Art of Resistance' Centennial Traveling Exhibit at the National Museum of the Philippines and the Puffin Room in Soho, New York, USA, and the 'Four Filipino Sculptors' (2001) in Makuhari, Japan.
 She has presented lectures in the Philippines, Japan, and the United States.

 Contreras-Koterbay received her MA in Art History and BA in Anthropology with honors from the University of the Philippines - Diliman.
-She is a member of the International Association of Aesthetics, International Council on Museums, Southeastern College Art Conference, and the Johnson City Area Arts Council and has served as Board Member for the Art Association of the Philippines, and the National Commission for Culture and the Arts.
+She is a member of the International Association of Aesthetics, International Council on Museums, Southeastern College Art Conference, and the Johnson City Area Arts Council and the Association of Academic Museum and Galleries.
+She served as Board Member for the Art Association of the Philippines, and the National Commission for Culture and the Arts.